Openfield: Centaur Grain

-Viking Cereals joined Centaur in 2002.
 Centaur had been formed in 2001 when Group Cereal Services (GCS) of South East England joined Lingrain of the East of England.
 It was based at Goodworth Clatford in north Hampshire.

 Grainfarmers

 This began as the Southern Counties Agricultural Trading Society in 1907.
 It was renamed as Grainfarmers Group Ltd in 2003.
 It had offices in Aberdeen, Walton (near Wetherby), Bressingham, Compton Abdale, Cannington and Micheldever.
-It marketed over 20% of the UK's grain and represented over 5000 farmers.
+It marketed over 17% of the UK's grain and represented over 4000 farmers.